-Statoil is one of the biggest oil producers in Brazil, operating the Peregrino field and block BM-C-33, both in the Campos Basin.
-With the capacity to produce 100,000 barrels per day, Peregrino is our largest operated heavy oil field outside Norway.
+Statoil is one of the biggest oil producers in Brazil, operating the Peregrino field and block BM-C-33, both in the Campos Basin, and block BM-S-8 in the Santos Basin.
+With the capacity to produce 90,000 barrels per day, Peregrino is our largest operated heavy oil field outside Norway.

 Gostaria de ler isso em português?